-- The #ampliaveadeiros campaign collected more than 7,000 signatures and secured participation of relevant stakeholders for expansion of the Veadeiros protected area.
-The protected area increased from 65,000 hectares to 240,000 hectares in 2017. - " Lobbying activities were instrumental in avoiding the downsizing of two protected areas in the Cerrado (Brasília National Park, Brasília National Forest in 2018, and Bodoquena National Park in 2019). - WWF Brazil's lobbying activities contributed to Congress rejecting Executive Order 867.
+- >> The #ampliaveadeiros campaign collected more than 7,000 signatures and secured participation of relevant stakeholders for expansion of the Veadeiros protected area.
+The protected area increased from 65,000 hectares to 240,000 hectares in 2017. - >> WWF Brazil's lobbying activities contributed to Congress rejecting Executive Order 867.
 This Provisional Measure could have structurally changed the Brazilian Forest Code, preventing more than five million hectares of degraded land from being restored.